Sven-I-Am/challenge-php-guestbook/README.md

         * create new Post with title, message, name, date and timestamp :heavy_check_mark:
         * seperated view from php :heavy_check_mark:
         * seperated header, footer and body :heavy_check_mark:
+        * :exclamation: **having trouble saving the messages to a file and then getting the file contents in a readable format**

 ## To Do